-5The idea that a principal might benefit from delegating decision making power to an agent who is "tougher" than himself had been suggested already by Schelling (1956).
-Jones (1989) and Segendorff (1989) have formalized it in a general bargaining setting, while Willmann (2006) and Laussel and Riezman (2005) have applied it to the endogenous formation of trade policy for respectively a small and a large country.
+8The idea that a principal might benefit from delegating decision making power to an agent who is "tougher" than himself had been suggested already by Schelling (1956).
+Jones (1989) and Segendorff (1998) have formalized it in a general bargaining setting, while Willmann (2006) and Laussel and Riezman (2005) have applied it to the endogenous formation of trade policy for respectively a small and a large country.
+Conconi, Facchini and Zanardi (2011) have considered the role played by strategic delegation in the U.S. congress's decision to grant or not fast track authority to the President.
 Gatsios and Karp (1991) have instead highlighted the potential role it can play - within a customs union - in attributing to one member country the power to set the common external tariff.